raishe/JBHeaderScroll/README.md

 </RelativeLayout>
 ```

 What is important to realize is that the scroller (in this case the CustomListView) must fill it's parent container.
 Notice that the top edge of the CustomListView is not aligned with the bottom edge of the toolbar.
 The top edge of your scroller should be aligned with the top edge of your header (here, the toolbar).
 JBHeaderScroll along with some additional code in your activity (shown below) will automatically reposition the scroller so that its top edge is somewhere between the top and bottom edge of the header.
 When the scroller is initially displayed, the top edge of the scroller will be aligned with the bottom edge of the header but then be adjusted as the user scrolls.
 Regardless how you lay out your views, it must be possible for the scroller's top edge to move up to the top edge of the header.
+This means that the scroller and header should be sibling views in the same container.
 If you need to place the scroller, such as a ListView, inside of another container, you should subclass that container as you did with the CustomListView (but not subclass ListView).
 In this case, the container is acting as your scroller.

 In your activity's onCreate method, you initialize the JBHeaderScroll: